 These projects boil down to the analysis of the consequences of genetic variation – up to the sequence of the whole genome – on phenotypes of biomedical relevance, with subsequent follow-up targeted functional studies both in vitro and in vivo in appropriate animal models.
 Particular emphasis is given to analysis of the structure of the study populations and to the joint analysis of discrete traits (diseases) and continuous quantitative traits (or endophenotypes) related to the diseases of primary interest and examined in large cohorts of thousands of individuals.

 The Milan unit of the IRGB pursues two main topics: immunological and cardiovascular diseases.
 The major approaches are HT DNA sequencing in the setting of rare diseases, stem cells as in vitro models, including iPS cells generation, signal transduction, epigenetics and non-coding RNAs analysis in the molecular pathophysiology of immunological and cardiovascular diseases.
 The unit is located within the campus of the Humanitas Research Hospital with which it shares a number of state of the art facilities.
+The activity of the cardiovascular research team covers a wide range of subjects, including the genetics of complex and monogenic cardiac diseases, the molecular mechanisms of myocardial contractility in normal and pathological conditions, epigenetics of cardiovascular development and physiopathology, mechanisms underlying cardiac fibrosis, stem-cell and nanotechnology applications, with the ultimate goal to find better cures for patients suffering from cardiovascular diseases.

 The main Institute of Genetics and Biomedical Research (IRGB) of the CNR has three locations in Sardinia.
 The four Sardinian sites are located in Cagliari, Lanusei, Pula and Sassari have been built based on the main research activities and future plans of the Institute and are organized to ensure an efficient and integrated distribution of the work.